Shift3/standards-and-practices/native/xamarin/README.md

 - KidWatcher : https://github.com/Shift3/FUSDMonitoringAppXamarin, for job building, intents, running as a background worker, etc.  There's basic UI.
 Xamarin.Android.
 - Clair : https://github.com/Shift3/sinclair-scanner-application, for Xamarin Shell, Forms, camera and linking an application in response to URL clicks (https://github.com/Shift3/sinclair-scanner-application/pull/137).
 Targets Android and iOS.

+## Deployment
+See the Clair project right above.
+Deployment documentation to do Android (Play Store) and iOS (App Store) are pretty detailed.